Master of Science in Education — Counseling, Clinical Mental Health Track Online

 Provides students with an in-depth knowledge base of clinical mental health counseling diagnosis and treatment planning.
 Cover the diagnostic process, including differential diagnosis and the use of diagnostic classification systems such as the Diagnostic and Statistical Manual of Mental Disorders-V (DSM-5).
 Training on administration of intake interview, mental status evaluation, biopsychosocial history, mental health history, and psychological assessment for treatment planning and caseload management; and techniques and interventions related to a broad range of mental health issues.
 Students will develop clinical writing skill for competence with clients.
 Treatment planning will focus primarily on cognitive behavioral theory and applied intervention strategies based in outcome research.

-Students in the LPCC option will complete 6 credit hours and will choose from 6 courses.
+Students in the LPCC option must complete 6 credit hours and will choose from 6 courses.

 Credit Hours: 3